 They support with CV and interview preparation, psychometric testing, coaching for interviews as well as working with the participant to source and secure further education or employment.

 - Social Support – advice on Social Welfare, housing, family and other issues

 - Work experience placements

 - Free access to computers for online job searching

 - Certificate of Participation upon completion of the Training

 Participants must first meet three essential criteria in order to be accepted for EPIC

-- Status – Participants must be adults from EU states entitled to work in Ireland and those from non-EU states with Stamp 4
+- Status– Participants must be adults from non-EU states with Stamp 4 or from EU states entitled to work in Ireland

 - Level of English – In order to participate, it is essential that participants have intermediate to high level of both written and spoken English.
 Participants will have their English assessed prior to beginning the training

 Please note: The EPIC programme is aimed towards immigrants who are living in Ireland long term and planning to stay long term.
 To participate in the programme, you must have been living in Ireland for a minimum of six months.
 In exceptional circumstances, this may be reduced.